icloud-photos-downloader/icloud_photos_downloader/EXPERIMENTAL.md

 Goal is to try new things and get feedback from users without breaking existing behavior.

-Anything in this section can change without backward compatibity or even completely removed.
+Anything in this section can change without backward compatibility or even completely removed.

 DANGER ZONE: Code may not work as expected.

 ## CLI format

-Goal: reduce user confusion and maintanence burden by restructuring CLI interface for better matching use cases and related options
+Goal: reduce user confusion and maintenance burden by restructuring CLI interface for better matching use cases and related options

 ### New Structure